Paper Presentation, Copenhagen Business School

 19-20 September 2019: Consultancies in Public Administration Workshop

-André Broome will give a talk on ‘Developing countries, international consultancies, and global benchmarks’ at the Consultancies in Public Administration Workshop at the Copenhagen Business School.
+André Broome gave a talk on ‘Developing countries, international consultancies, and global benchmarks’ at the Consultancies in Public Administration Workshop at the Copenhagen Business School.
 The workshop is organized in cooperation with the Norwegian Institute of International Affairs.

 Guest Seminar, Copenhagen Business School